 If you've seen my past posts, you know that I go to Disney every chance I get.
 Normally, this is without my kids, but once in awhile they decide they want to go along.
-When the kids are along, all of my best laid plans get tossed out the window...cause...kids. (read more)
+When the kids are along, all of my best laid plans get tossed out the window...cause...kids.
+This is how we ended up very late for a Disney Dining reservation. (read more)

 But, we just had to have a coffee (mom and I) before we rode the People Mover, my youngest had to pee 14 times, I had to pee 8 times, we didn't realize we couldn't bring the coffee on the People Mover, The Carousel of Progress broke down, and on and on.